Desmond Lim: Community service

 Since 2011, Lim has been running a charity organisation called Dedicated Locals' Caring Community to help those who have fallen on hard times.
-To date, it has benefitted over 7,000 beneficiaries in Singapore, South East Asia, China and Nepal through the provision of free amenity services, giving out free basic necessities, and missionary trips.
+To date, it has benefited over 7,000 beneficiaries in Singapore, South East Asia, China and Nepal through the provision of free amenity services, giving out free basic necessities, and missionary trips.
 In recognition of his community contributions, he was conferred with the title of "Dato' Sri Utama" in 2019.

 Political career

 Lim was the chairman of the Singapore Justice Party (SJP), which he left for the Singapore People's Party (SPP) in 1996.
 He became the assistant secretary-general of the SPP from December 1997 to 2006.
 Lim made his electoral debut during the 2001 general election when he joined a five-member SDA team to contest in Jalan Besar GRC against a five-member team from the governing People's Action Party (PAP).
 The SDA team lost with 25.51% of the vote against the PAP team's 74.49%.

 Lim joined a six-member SDA team contesting in Pasir Ris–Punggol GRC during the 2006 general election against a PAP team led by Defence Minister Teo Chee Hean.
 At the time, Lim was assistant secretary-general of the SDA.
 The SDA team lost to the PAP team with 31.3% of the vote against the PAP team's 68.7%.

 In 2009, Lim became the secretary-general of the SDA.
 In October 2010, he was replaced with Mohamad Hamim Aliyas as the secretary-general of the SDA by Chiam See Tong during a central executive committee meeting of SPP.
 SPP founder and chairman Sin Kek Tong said Chiam's move was due to Lim opposing Reform Party (RP) joining the SDA.
 However, in an SDA council meeting held shortly after, the council rejected the decision of Chiam and Lim remained as the secretary-general.

 In March 2011, Chiam pulled SPP out of the SDA.
 As a result, Lim left SPP and rejoined SJP.
 He was appointed secretary-general of SJP.
 Lim also became the chairman of the SDA.
 In the 2011 Singaporean general election, Lim contested in a three-cornered fight in the Punggol East SMC.
 He ultimately lost to the PAP candidate Michael Palmer, who had 54.54% of the vote.
 Lim's share of the vote, at 4.45%, was significantly lower than that of the other opposition candidate, Lee Li Lian of the Workers' Party (WP), who had 41.01% of the vote.
 Due to having garnered lower than 12.5% of the vote, Lim forfeited his S$16,000 election deposit under Singapore's electoral rules.